-Although your baby may be small, kicking legs and flailing arms can bring several hazards, including the risk of falling.
-So while you may think you’re stepping away from your little one for a moment, leaving a baby unattended can increase the risk of falling.
+Although your baby may be small, kicking legs and flailing arms can bring several hazards, including the risk of falling to the floor after you’ve placed them on your bed.

 They may appear limp or sleeping, then usually resume consciousness rather quickly.
 Regardless, this is a medical emergency.
 If your baby appears to have a serious head injury, such as visible signs of bleeding or unconsciousness, call 911 or local emergency services immediately.

 If you see bleeding, apply pressure gently with gauze or a clean towel or cloth until help arrives.

 If your baby doesn’t appear severely injured, gently pick them up and comfort them.
 They’ll likely be scared and alarmed.
 While comforting, look at their head to inspect for visible signs of injury.

 You should call your doctor after any fall from a bed if your baby is under 1 year old.

 If you don’t immediately see any signs of injury, put your child at ease.
 Once your baby has calmed, you’ll also want to inspect their body for any injuries or bruising.

 Even if your baby didn’t lose consciousness or appear to have a severe injury, there are still signs that can require a trip to the emergency room.
 These include: